hmlongco/Factory/README.md

 Factory has other scope types, plus the ability to define your own.
 See [Scopes](https://hmlongco.github.io/Factory/documentation/factory/scopes) for additonal examples.

+Scopes and scope management are powerful tools to have in your dependency injection arsenal.

 ## Debugging

+Factory can also help you debug, mock, and test your code.

-When running in DEBUG mode Factory allows you to trace the injection process and see every object created or returned during a given resolution cycle.
+For example, when running in DEBUG mode Factory allows you to trace the injection process and see every object created or returned during a given resolution cycle.
 ```
 0: Factory.Container.cycleDemo = CycleDemo N:105553131389696
 1:     Factory.Container.aService = AServiceType N:105553119821680